shivshankardayal/An-Angle-in-Trigonometry/source/height-and-distance.rst

      :math:`15^\circ`.
 If the distance between the two places be :math:`a`, prove that the height of steeple is :math:`\frac{a(\sqrt{3} - 1)}{2.\sqrt[4]{3}}` or :math:`\frac{a}{\sqrt{6 + 4\sqrt{3}}}`.

-211. A tower surmouned by a spire stands on a level plane.
+211. A tower surmounted by a spire stands on a level plane.
 A person on the plain observes that when he is at a distance :math:`a` from the foot of the tower, its top is in line with that of a mountain behind the spire.
 From a point at a distance :math:`b` further from the tower, he finds that the spire subtends the same angle as before at his eye and its top is in line with that of the mountain.
 If the height of the tower above the horizontal plane through the observer's eye is :math:`c`, prove that the